olivernybo/leviathan/README.md

 ## Domain
 ![](diagrams/domain.png)

+The modules are colored in the way that red modules are yet to be worked on, green modules are in progress, and no color is finished.

+---

+This diagram consists of 3 groups, UI, System and Data.

+The UI group will be what the user sees, but it will also include minimal logic in the form of a sign in feature.

+All the other logic modules are in the System group.
+These modules consists mostly of API's, but there are also other low level system modules.

+For all the data that will horde up in all the modules, the Data group will manage all of it.

 # Technologies
 The primary technology that will be used is [Docker](https://www.docker.com/).
 This will allow me to create all the modules (nodes) independently and with their own technology.